yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 -   Lewis Franklin, Head of Infrastructure and Operations
 -   Janet Lewis, Business Continuity Team Director
 -   Jordan North, Principal Software Development Lead
--   You should also aim to identify the business owner of the Ordering application and the key stakeholders of the business impact analysis that provided the executive mandate for improved resiliency
+-   You should also aim to identify the business owner of the claims application and the key stakeholders of the business impact analysis that provided the executive mandate for improved resiliency

 ## Design

 **Question 1**

-How will you provide an SLA in excess of 99.95% (per month) for the overall Ordering application?
+How will you provide an SLA in excess of 99.95% (per month) for the overall claims application?

 -  Consider each application tier: Web, database, and domain controllers.